Curved Page Divider

 Academic Support

 Some children in the foster care program will need special education because of learning impairments or developmental delays.
-Foster parents must be familiar with the child's Individualized Education Program (IEP) or 504 Plan to ensure they receive the necessary support.
-Collaboration with teachers and school administrators is vital to adjust and fit the educational content to the child's extracurricular Activities.
+Foster parents must be familiar with the child's Individualized Education Program (IEP) or 504 Plan to ensure the child receives the necessary support.
+Collaboration with teachers and school administrators is vital to align educational content with the child's extracurricular Activities.

-Participating in extracurricular activities, such as sports and the arts, can improve a foster child's sochild'sills, help develop friendships, and boost self-confidence.
-As a foster parent, it is essential to involve the child in various activities.
-The focus should be on maintaining an environment that allows the child's innate skills and creativity to flourish.
+Participating in extracurricular activities, such as sports and the arts, can improve a foster child's so childs skills, help develop friendships, and boost self-confidence.
+As a foster parent, it is essential to involve the child in a variety of activities.
+The focus should be on maintaining an environment that fosters the child's innate skills and creativity.

 Social Needs